-Count whales instead of sheep at Morukuru Beach Lodge.
-This scenic South Africa retreat sits at the tail end of the Western Cape in the sprawling De Hoop Nature Reserve, where giant sand dunes fuse with salty sea air and flamingos feed on marbled lakes.
-There are ostrich, zebra and antelope, too.
-But it’s the whales you’ve come to see – and see them you will, if you visit between early-July and mid-October, between the southern-right whale migratory season, when hundreds of cetaceans come in to calf.
-Simply sit back in the picture window of your room – glass of wine in hand, fire on – and watch as fins flick from the water…
+At Morukuru Beach Lodge you can whale-watch straight from your bed: no boats needed.
+This scenic property stands in the De Hoop Nature Reserve at the tail end of South Africa’s Western Cape, where giant sand dunes fuse with salty sea air and flamingos feed on marbled lakes.
+The surrounding plains are flecked with ostrich, zebra and antelope, too.
+But it’s the whales you’ve come to see – and between early-July and mid-October, during southern right whale migratory season – you won’t be disappointed.
+Simply sit back in your room’s cushioned window seat – glass of wine in hand, fire on – and watch as fins flick from the water.
+Better than counting sheep…

 Five suites in total, including four Ocean View Suites and one Dune View Suite.

 11am.
 Earliest check-in, 2pm.
 Note that the lodge is in a remote reserve, so you’ll want to arrive well in advance of sunset if you’re driving.

 Double rooms from £727.49 (ZAR14,400), including tax at 15 per cent.

 Rates include all meals and two guided activities a day (shared with the other guests), as well as soft drinks, tea and coffee.